timfi/pyecs/README.md

 from dataclasses import dataclass from typing import Tuple

-from pyecs import ECSController, Component, preconfigure_system, register_system
+from pyecs import ECSController, Component, system

 # 1. build your components
 @dataclass